Skip to main content

 Tenant complaints about asbestos

-Tenants can complain individually or join other tenants when their landlord fails to respond, or responds inadequately, to the presence of asbestos.
+A tenant can complain if their landlord fails to respond, or responds inadequately, to the presence of asbestos.

 A local authority or registered social landlord should have a complaints procedure that the tenant can use.
-A complaint is usually investigated by an officer of the organisation who has not been involved in the matter already.
+A complaint is usually investigated by an officer who has not already been involved in the matter.

-The Ombudsman will investigate the case, and if maladministration is found, they are likely to recommend that the landlord takes certain actions and pays compensation to the tenant.
+The Ombudsman will investigate the case.
+If maladministration is found, they are likely to recommend that the landlord takes certain actions and pays compensation to the tenant.

 Joint tenant action